laynemag/HomeGymDIY/rack_attachments/README.md

 nav_order: 3
 ---

+Projects that are primarily designed to attach to your rack

+---

 # Chaisewhiz's MagStrap Quick Adjust Strap Safety System

 This build provides a quick adjust strap safety system using mag pins to mount to your rack upright.